| Effective: 8/1/1993 |

 Appeals Process

-An athlete, physician, consultant, or health professional may appeal any of the following to the executive committee of the Sports Medicine Section of ICA for any of the following after all other appeals have been exhausted:
+An athlete, physician, consultant, or health professional may appeal any of the following to the executive committee of the Sports Medicine Section of SDA for any of the following after all other appeals have been exhausted:

 and